Family of Meghan, Duchess of Sussex: Ashleigh Hale

 Ashleigh Hale (born c.
 1985) is the half-niece of the Duchess of Sussex, the daughter of her half-sister Samantha.
 She was adopted and raised by her paternal grandparents.
-In 2007, she reconnected with Meghan.
+In 2007, she connected with Meghan.
 She completed a bachelor's degree at Hollins University from 2003 to 2007.
 She earned a J.D. from the Charleston School of Law in 2010 and a Master of Laws from the George Washington University Law School in 2011.
 As of 2022, she is an immigration lawyer and an associate at Fragomen in San Francisco.

 In 2022, Hale's relationship with the Duchess was included as part of the Harry & Meghan docuseries.